 A biennial conference for pastors Louisville, KY

-Ligon Duncan is the Senior Minister of the historic First Presbyterian Church (1837), Jackson, Mississippi, President of the Council on Biblical Manhood and Womanhood, and John E. Richards Professor of Systematic and Historical Theology at Reformed Theological Seminary.
+Ligon Duncan is Chancellor/CEO of the Reformed Theological Seminary system and John E. Richards Professor of Systematic and Historical Theology.
 Born in Greenville, South Carolina, and reared in a Christian home, he did his studies at Furman University, Greenville, SC (BA); Covenant Theological Seminary, St. Louis (MDiv & MA); and the University of Edinburgh, Scotland (PhD).
 Ligon and his wife, Anne, have two children.
 Ligon has edited, written, and contributed to numerous books, most recently including: Preaching the Cross, Fear Not: Death and the Afterlife from a Christian Perspective, In My Place Condemned He Stood, Does Grace Grow Best in Winter?.

 R. Albert Mohler Jr. serves as the ninth president of The Southern Baptist Theological Seminary.
 Dr. Mohler is a theologian and an ordained minister, having served as pastor and staff minister of several Southern Baptist churches.
 He came to the presidency of Southern Seminary from service as editor of The Christian Index, the oldest of the state papers serving the Southern Baptist Convention.
 Dr. Mohler is a member of Highview Baptist Church in Louisville, Kentucky.
 He is author of The Conviction to Lead, He is Not Silent, and Culture Shift: Engaging Current Issues with Timless Truth.
 He is married to Mary, and they have two children.

 The Certain Victory of Christ’s Church an Encouragement to Evangelism (Isaiah 36-37)